Orthodontic Treatment for Adults and Children

 Misaligned Jaw or Supporting Bone– Malocclusion from a misaligned jaw or supporting bone structure can affect the bite.
 This can result in difficulty chewing and speaking, or otherwise impact the functionality of the teeth.
 This can also be attributed to additional oral health problems such as TMJ and teeth grinding (bruxing).

 Premature Loss of Primary Teeth- When a primary (baby) tooth is lost too early, the permanent tooth loses its guide and can drift or come into the mouth incorrectly.
 Sometimes the permanent teeth may be crowded, or they may come in only partially.
-In some cases, the teeth next to the primary tooth that was lost too early can move or tilt into the space left by the missing tooth and prevent the permanent tooth from coming in.
+In some cases, the teeth next to the primary tooth that was lost too early can move or tilt into the space left by the missing tooth and

 Trauma- Teeth that have been fractured or knocked out and then replaced may fuse with the bone that surrounds them.
 When this happens in a growing child, the teeth will not be able to line up properly in the jaw, causing an irregular bite.